cloudarxiv/DAGit/README.md

 Trigger specification is a json file which follows a specific JSON Schema in accordance with DAGit.
 Following are the fields in the specification.

 >* "trigger_name" : Name of the trigger.
 This is used while executing the workflow with the trigger.
 >* "type": Type specifies whether the trigger is for function or dag.
 Accepted values are "dag" and "function"
+>* "priority": priority level of the trigger which also determines the priority level of the workflow (e.g. gold > silver > bronze)
 >* "dags": If "type" field is specified as "dag", this field will accept a list of dag names to trigger (type = list).
 Else keep it as ""
 >* "functions": If "type" field is specified as "function",this field will accept a list of functions to trigger (type = list).
 Else keep it as ""